ore-code/ore-tag-js/CONTRIBUTING.md

-# Contributing to ore-js
+# Contributing

-Thank you for your interest in contributing to ore-css!
+Thank you for your interest in contributing.
 We welcome all contributions that help improve this project.

 ## How to Contribute